 - Patients are sometimes prescribed an anti-nausea medication after surgery.
 This can be used to treat nausea.
 If nausea or vomiting persists despite medication, call the office. - Pain medication can also cause constipation.
-An over-the-counter laxative, high-fiber diet or fruit juice may be helpful.
+In addition to discontinuing the pain medication when appropriate, an over-the-counter laxative, high-fiber diet or fruit juice may be helpful.